The District adopted new minimum levels for Lake Angelo and Lake Denton, located in northern Highlands County in 2025.

 Independent Scientific Peer Review Process

-The reports and scientific or technical data, methodologies, models and assumptions used to support the development of proposed minimum levels for Lakes Angelo and Denton will be voluntarily subjected to independent scientific peer review.
-All peer review panel meetings will be listed on the District's calendar and include opportunities for public comment on the review process.
+The reports and scientific or technical data, methodologies, models and assumptions used to support the development of proposed minimum levels for Lakes Angelo and Denton were voluntarily subjected to independent scientific peer review.
+All peer review panel meetings were listed on the District's calendar and each meeting included an opportunity for public comment on the review process.
 Details about the peer review panel’s work are accessible through a web forum.

 Virtual Public Workshop

-A virtual public workshop is tentatively scheduled for November 13, 2025.
-At the workshop, District staff will present the draft plans for Lake Angelo and Lake Denton, and the public will have an opportunity to provide comments and ask questions.
-All comments will be considered before the final draft plan is shared with the Governing Board for approval.
-Click here to register for the meeting.
+A virtual public workshop was held November 13, 2025.
+At the workshop, District staff presented the draft reports for Lake Angelo and Lake Denton, and the public had an opportunity to provide comments and ask questions.
+All comments were considered by staff and any final updates were included in the final report before it was shared with the Governing Board for approval.

 Tentative Schedule